kylebarron/kylebarron.github.io/README.md

 Gatsby theme.
 This means that the default style can be overridden bit by bit by _shadowing_ (overwriting) individual files from the theme.

-Typography driven, feature-rich blogging theme with minimal aesthetics.
-Includes tags/categories support and extensive features for code blocks such as live preview, line numbers, and line highlighting.

 ## Theme Features

 - MDX